hunteke/temoa/docs/source/Documentation.rst

 It defines the Activity variable for every valid combination of :math:`\{p, s, d, t, v\}` as the sum over all inputs and outputs of the FlowOut variable.
-A naive implementation of this equation might include nonsensical items in each summation, like perhaps an input of vehicle miles traveled and an output of sunlight for a wind powered turbine.
+A naive implementation of this equation might include nonsensical items in each summation, such as an input of vehicle miles traveled and an output of sunlight for a wind powered turbine.
 However, in this context, summing over the inputs and outputs (:math:`i` and :math:`o`) implicitly includes only the valid combinations of :math:`\{p, s, d, i, t, v, o\}`.